Privacy Policy

 • If the processing of your data is based on Article 6(1)(e) (public interest, exercise of official authority) or Article 6(1)(f) (legitimate interest), you can object to the processing.
 We will then check as quickly as possible whether we can legally comply with this objection.

-• If data is used for direct advertising, you can object to this type of data processing at any time.
-We may no longer use your data for direct marketing after that.
+• If data is used for direct marketing, you can object to this type of data processing at any time.
+We may then no longer use your data for direct marketing.

 • If data is used for profiling, you can object to this type of data processing at any time.
-We may no longer use your data for profiling after that.
+We may then no longer use your data for profiling.

 • According to Article 22 of the GDPR, you may have the right not to be subject to a decision based solely on automated processing (for example, profiling).

-In short: You have rights – don’t hesitate to contact the responsible party listed above!
+In short: You have rights – do not hesitate to contact the responsible body listed above!

 Austrian Data Protection Authority